Saint James of the Marche

 With John of Capistrano, Albert of Sarteano, and Bernardine of Siena, James is considered one of the “four pillars” of the Observant movement among the Franciscans.
 These friars became known especially for their preaching.

-To combat extremely high interest rates, James established montes pietatis (literally, mountains of charity)—nonprofit credit organizations that lent money at very low rates on pawned objects.
+To combat extremely high interest rates, James established montes pietatis—literally, mountains of charity—nonprofit credit organizations that lent money on pawned objects at very low rates.